Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

             - Specify our model is a logistic regression.
             - Fit our model.
 In a logistic regression this means finding the coefficients that will give the least classification error.
             - Round our predictions to the nearest integer since logistic regression creates a probability between for each class and calculate a balanced accuracy to account for imbalances in the target variable.
     - Right now our model is only in memory, so we need to use our nifty function `save_file` to save our model file to our Snowflake stage.
 We save our model as a joblib file so Snowpark can easily call this model object back to create predictions.
 We really don’t need to know much else as a data practitioner unless we want to.
 It’s worth noting that joblib files aren’t able to be queried directly by SQL.
-To do this, we would need to transform the joblib file to an SQL querable format such as JSON or CSV (out of scope for this workshop).
+To do this, we would need to transform the joblib file to an SQL queryable format such as JSON or CSV (out of scope for this workshop).
     - Finally we want to return our dataframe, but create a new column indicating what rows were used for training and those for training.
 6. Viewing our output of this model:
 <img src="assets/machine-learning-training-prediction/1-preview-train-test-position.png" alt="preview-train-test-position">